The Maine Monument in Havana Bay

-The Maine Monument, in the Cuban capital, pays tribute to the victims of the American battleship that exploded in Havana Bay in 1898.
+The monument in Maine, in the Cuban capital, honors the victims of the North American battleship which exploded in Havana Bay in 1898.

 The Maine monument was erected in honor of the American sailors who lost their lives in the mysterious explosion of the battleship USS Maine in the bay of Havana in 1898, a fact that served at that time as a pretext for the United States to declare war on Spain and will be introduced in Cuba during the almost completed independence deed initiated by José Martí in 1895.